huggingface/huggingface_hub/src/huggingface_hub/README.md

 >>> repo = Repository("w2v2", clone_from="facebook/wav2vec2-large-960h-lv60")
 ```

-Finally, you can choose to specify the git username and email attributed to that
+Finally, you can choose to specify the Git username and email attributed to that
 clone directly by using the `git_user` and `git_email` parameters.
 When
-committing to that repository, git will therefore be aware of who you are and
+committing to that repository, Git will therefore be aware of who you are and
 who will be the author of the commits:

 ```python